nilsbore/roswasm_suite/README.md

 # roswasm_suite
 ![](https://github.com/nilsbore/roswasm_suite/workflows/CI/badge.svg)

 Libraries for compiling C++ ROS nodes to Webassembly using Emscripten.
-Allows you to write c++ ROS nodes similar to how you would otherwise, and to then have them run in a webbrowser and communicate with ROS through `rosbridge_websocket`.
+Allows you to write C++ ROS nodes similar to how you would otherwise, and to then have them run in a webbrowser and communicate with ROS through `rosbridge_websocket`.

 ## Dependencies